MicrosoftDocs/Viva/Viva/insights/Use/myteam.md

 To see **Group insights** in **My team**, confirm the following prerequisites for your team:

-* **Manager access** - For access to Group insights, you need to ask your admin if [Manager settings](../use/manager-settings.md) are turned **On** and you are not signed in or assigned _any other_ roles for Viva Insights in Workplace Analytics.
+* **Manager access** - Ask your admin if [Manager settings](../use/manager-settings.md) are turned **On** and you are not signed in or assigned _any other_ roles for Viva Insights in Workplace Analytics.
-* **Licensed team** - The members of your team are assigned licenses for Viva Insights and are included in the reporting hierarchy that leads to you as their manager.
+* **Licensed team** - The members of your team are assigned [Viva Insights licenses](../setup/environment-requirements.md#viva-insights-licenses) and are included in the reporting hierarchy that leads to you as their manager.
 * **Minimum team size** - Your team structure meets the minimum group size of 10 or more measured and licensed employees (including you as their manager).

 Ask your admin to install and set up the Viva Insights app in Teams for the organization.
 See [Admin tasks](../personal/teams/viva-teams-app-admin-tasks.md) for details.